silambarasan2004/19CS403_JAVA/Module-06/DAY-3/README.md

  ```

 /*
-Program to implement a class & objects using Java
+Program to implement a Hierarchical Inheritance using Java
 Developed by: Silambarasan E
 RegisterNumber:  212222040156
 */